diarmuidoconnor/wad2/topic07/talk-1/node.md

 #Node

 This topic provides an introduction to Node and Express.
-You will cover Server-side Javascript, event-driven web servers and the Express package.
+You will cover Server-side Javascript, and event-driven web servers.